athomasoriginal/reveng-edge/README.md

 ## Learning Path

-I would recommend reading through this project in the following order:
+Each sub-dir in this repo builds on the one before it.
+Follow along in this order:

 - [Web Server](https://github.com/tkjone/reveng-edge/tree/master/web-server)
 - [Web Server Reloaded](https://github.com/tkjone/reveng-edge/tree/master/web-server-reloaded)